hamoid/Joukkue/README.md

 ## To do

-* ESC toggle between edit/chat
-* Remember which field I was editing, and the selection, so I can restore it after coming back from chat box.
-Show selection while on chat.
+* on cell blur, store selection
+* on cell blur, highlight cell border
+* on cell focus, restore selection
 * Scroll to bottom when editing last field

 * If someone edits same cell as you, indicate changed (but don't rewrite your work without notice)
   * ESC cancels your edit (jumps between grid and chat)
   * CTRL+ENTER sends your edit